 Many users still wonder how to screen record on HBO Max without hitting frustrating roadblocks.

-Ever wondered how to screen record HBO Max without ending up with a black box?
-That’s DRM, or Digital Rights Management, in action.
+Many people try to capture HBO Max on their screens and only see a black box.
+In most cases, this happens because content-protection systems (DRM, or Digital Rights Management) are designed to block ordinary screen recording.
 DRM immediately detects when you attempt to record and blocks the video feed, so you get audio but no picture.
 This is how HBO Max prevents its shows from being copied.

 Can you screen record HBO Max using free or paid tools?
 Unfortunately, almost every regular screen recorder just doesn’t work.
-Tools like Windows Game Bar, QuickTime, Bandicam, and even OBS Studio struggle to get around DRM.
+Tools like Windows Game Bar, QuickTime, Bandicam, and even OBS Studio may simply record a blank screen when DRM is active, because they aren’t designed to handle protected streaming content.
 If you try to screen record HBO Max on mobile, the built-in recorders fail as well.

 Most regular screen recorders can’t deal with HBO Max.
-However, if you’re wondering how to screen record HBO Max without black screen, a few specialized tools have found workarounds.
-RecordFab is one example, since it’s made for streaming platforms and can avoid the black screen problem when used for personal viewing.
+However, if you’re wondering how to screen record HBO Max without a black screen, there are also specialized tools built for streaming platforms, such as RecordFab, which focus on providing a more stable recording experience for shows you can already watch with your subscription — always within the limits of each service’s terms of use.
 Audials Movie is another tool you might consider.
 For those who are more tech-savvy, OBS Studio can sometimes do the job with specific window capture settings.
 Just keep in mind that these DIY solutions often stop working once HBO Max updates its app

 Here’s a quick comparison: